netarchivesuite/netsearch/netarchive-archon/doc/readme.txt

 Notice this will also register the meta-data files, and this should be kept out.
 But nothing happens if they are added.

+Regarding the ARC-priority: The default priority is 5.
+The higher priority means these will be returned first when asking for new ARC files to process.